imsky/packdown/README.md

 The structure of a Packdown document is as follows:

-* Metadata: an HTML comment that includes the format and parser versions
 * Document title and info
 * List of file blocks that consist of the following:
   * Path of the file